 Historic Preservation Non-Capital Grant Program

-The Historic Preservation Non-Capital Grant Program, administered by the Maryland Historical Trust (MHT), funds research, survey, documentation, planning, and education projects related to Maryland’s historic, architectural, archaeological and cultural resources.
+The Historic Preservation Non-Capital Grant Program, administered by the Maryland Historical Trust (MHT), funds research, survey, documentation, planning, and education projects related to Maryland’s historic, architectural, archaeological, and cultural resources.
 These grants do not support preservation-related activities that involve building construction or major rehabilitation.

 Timeline